-What is it about certain countries that correlate to lower rates of illness, better health and a longer lifespan, and what can we learn from these populations, to better our own health?
+What is it about certain countries that correlate to lower rates of illness, better health, and a longer lifespan, and what can we learn from these populations to better our own health?
 We looked at some of the world’s healthiest countries and discovered some common (and interesting) traits:

 Japan: rice is nice

 Evidence shows that Japan is one of the healthiest countries in the world, with one of the longest lifespans.
 Their greater intake of white rice reduces their need for wheat and gluten (which have been shown to be problematic in other parts of the world).
-Seafood – particularly raw fish – ups their anti-inflammatory omega 3 quota, while fermented foods such as soy, natto, and miso, all help to promote healthy gut flora.
+Seafood – particularly raw fish – ups their anti-inflammatory omega 3 quotas, while fermented foods such as soy, natto, and miso, all help to promote healthy gut flora.
 The Japanese regularly drink green tea, which boasts a number of antioxidant compounds.